mittwald/cli/README.md

   --sort=<value>     property to sort by (prepend '-' for descending)

 DESCRIPTION
-  List all ProjectInvites for the executing user.
+  List all project invites for the executing user.
 ```

 ## `mw project list`